Joseph H. Titone: Life and career

 In 1982, Titone was elected to represent the 89th district of the Florida House of Representatives, succeeding Mary Ellen Hawkins.
 He served until 1988, when he was succeeded by Ben Graber.

+In 2015, he legally defended Jean-Luc Brunel, an associate of the wealthy sex trafficker Jeffrey Epstein.
+Brunel flew on the Lolita Express at least 25 times between the 1990s and 2010s.

+Criminal history

+Titone was arrested for carrying a Colt .38 special revolver in his brief case into a courthouse, in 2021.
+He claimed it was an accident and intended on taking them to the range in his briefcase, which never occurred.
+He was charged with unlicensed carrying of a concealed firearm which is a third-degree felony.

 Personal life

 Titone is married to Lila Impellizeri.

-Through their daughter Jackie, actor and comedian Adam Sandler is his son-in-law.
+Through their daughter Jackie Sandler, actor and comedian Adam Sandler is his son-in-law.
 His granddaughters are actresses Sadie Sandler and Sunny Sandler.